Gomoh: Social composition

 Gomoh consists of people from diverse religious and professional backgrounds.
 Netaji played a major role in the development of Gomoh.
 People living in Gomoh face both long term problems such as lack of education and more immediate issues such as lack of electricity.

+Gomoh has a predominantly Hindu population, with a significant presence of followers belonging to the Vaishnav tradition of Vedic origin.
 A number of Christian Anglo-Indians have lived in the area since the British era.
 Sikh businesspeople settled in the town before India's independence.
 Every day, Sikhs from surrounding areas visit a gurudwara at the Loco Bazar.
-Bengalis form a large part of the population of Gomoh and have significantly contributed to the town's culture.
+Bengalis form a large part of the population of Gomoh.

 However, the Bengali population has been dwindling for the last few decades.
 On Durga Puja one can get a glimpse of Kolkata from Gomoh, especially at Durga Para, which is home to the oldest Durge Puja in the area.
 Muslims also contribute substantially to the population and culture of the region.
 There is a masjid and a madarsa at Purana Bazar and a Jama Masjid at Loco Bazar.
 The Id-Gah and graveyard of Muslims is in Laludih area.

 As Gomoh is a railway-based town, a majority of Gomohans are former railway employees (different grades).
 Railway workers do not belong to the city but are transferred from different parts of the country.
 After retirement, a good number of these employees choose to settle down in Gomoh, giving rise to the city's population.

 There is also a strong business class in Gomoh.
 Businesses ranging from food grain wholesaling to clothing and apparel to building material (cement, bricks, iron rods, etc.) to confectionery and bakery products etc. can be found in the city.

-Though Marwaris dominate business, one can find a representation of all religious groups among businesspeople.
-Some people are also engaged in agriculture, growing certain cereals and vegetables.
+Historical accounts and community records suggest that members of the Aggarwal and Baranwal clans of the Baniya community migrated to this region approximately 200 years ago in search of Business, Trading and Money Lending.
+Their migration is believed to have originated from the regions of Marwar (in present-day Rajasthan) and Awadh (in present-day western Uttar Pradesh).

 The main festivals celebrated in Gomoh include Durga Puja (Dussehra), Dipawali, Holi, Chatth Puja, Id, Gurunanak's Birthday, and Christmas.